 - What is time out

-Over the last few decades, the use of time out has become an increasingly popular method for dealing with inappropriate behavior in kids.
+Over the last few decades, the use of time out for kids has become an increasingly popular method for dealing with inappropriate behavior in kids.

-Here’s the good news about time-outs: they are supported by science as an effective technique to correct a toddler’s misbehavior.
+Here’s the good news about the use of time-outs: It is supported by science as an effective way to correct toddler behavior.
 The bad news?
 Most people are doing it wrong.